 SIRVA Expands Global Removal Services in Europe

-OAKBROOK TERRACE, Ill., Aug.
+OAKBROOK TERRACE, Illinois, Aug.
 11, 2020 /PRNewswire/ -- SIRVA Inc., a leading global relocation and moving company, today announced that it has plans to expand its moving operations across Continental Europe.

 This expansion will further strengthen SIRVA's existing global network across Europe by providing direct delivery of removal services across key markets; namely Belgium, Denmark, France, Luxembourg, Norway, and the Netherlands while further strengthening our existing offering in United Kingdom, Switzerland and the Czech Republic.